Deesick/deesick.github.io/_posts/2025-11-10-Administrator.md

 SeIncreaseWorkingSetPrivilege Increase a process working set  Enabled
 ```

-**Interpretation:** `olivia` is a normal domain user with standard privileges.
+>**Interpretation:** `olivia` is a normal domain user with standard privileges.
 That said, common AD misconfigurations (delegation/ACLs, writable attributes, backup files) are likely to be present and can be abused.
 To confirm this, I move to ingest AD data with `BloodHound` and enumerate ACLs.
+{: .prompt-info }

 ---